ub-math/exam_guides/docs/index.md

 * Make sure that you match each page of your work with the corresponding question on Gradescope.

 Here is a [short video](https://ub.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=1150706c-3572-452e-b34f-ac5b0149af2f){:target="_blank" rel="noopener"}
 demonstrating the process of uploading your work to Gradescope and matching pages with questions.
-You can also read the information
+Gradescope information is also available
 [here](https://www.ubgradescope.info/){:target="_blank" rel="noopener"} .